 - PACKRAT®.
 PACKRAT is a student self-assessment that will continue to be available, without interruption.
 This exam can be delivered in a proctored or unproctored mode, onsite or remote, within a scheduled testing window.
 See instructions here.
 We encourage programs to leverage this option for students who are at home and might benefit from self-assessment and keyword feedback.

 - End of Rotation™.
-PAEA is temporarily waiving our proctoring policies for the End of Rotation exams effective immediately and through the end of December.
+PAEA is temporarily waiving our proctoring policies for the End of Rotation exams effective immediately.
 ExamDriver scheduling and administration procedures will remain unchanged — programs will still need to assign a proctor to start the exam at the appointed time, and in the event of inappropriate behavior, provide rationale for auto-paused exams.
 Given this interim decision to waive the requirement for high-security remote proctoring tools, caution is advised when interpreting individual student performance, comparing scores to scores from previous administrations, and making inferences based on the national comparative data provided on score reports.
 The integrity of these administrations will rely on the honor system and codes of conduct of the educational institution, and thus cohort-level statistics may better reflect the shift in exam administration practices.
 Programs that wish to do so may continue to monitor students via remote proctoring services.

 - End of Curriculum™.
 PAEA has modified the PAEA Assessment Exam Policies for the administration of the PAEA End of Curriculum exam to include program eligibility requirements that must be met in order to administer the End of Curriculum exam.
 These requirements are important to maintain the validity of the assessment data we provide to all PA programs.
 In order to be eligible to administer the PAEA End of Curriculum exam, all programs must meet the following requirements: